Medicare Frequently Asked Questions: Audiology

 Also, the use of reminder cards to solicit a patient for annual or routine hearing testing could be construed as a solicitation of a Medicare referral.
 The Medicare Anti-Kickback Statute could be applied in instances where you attempt to solicit a Medicare order for Medicare reimbursed services.
 The initiation of the hearing test through the use of a reminder card could be considered a solicitation.
 Violations of the

 Anti-Kickback Statute Section 1128B(b) of the Social Security Act (42 U.S.C.
 1320a-7b(b)), previously codified at sections 1877 and 1909 of the Act, provides criminal penalties for individuals or entities that knowingly and willfully offer, pay, solicit or receive remuneration in order to induce business reimbursed under the Medicare or State health care programs.
 The offense is classified as a felony, and is punishable by fines of up to $25,000 and imprisonment for up to 5 years.

 It is important for audiologists to be aware of the changes as a result of the Affordable Care Act (ACA) of 2010, also known as the health care reform bill.
 Overpayments must be returned to the Medicare contractor or Medicaid agency within 60 days after discovery, or the claim will be considered a False Claim and stiff penalties will apply.

 The False Claims Act, 31 U.S.C. § 3729 [PDF], addresses filing claims for incomplete procedures.
-A common example for audiologists is filing a claim for CPT code 92557, comprehensive audiometry, which includes bilateral testing of pure tone air and bone conduction, speech reception thresholds, word recognition testing.
+A common example for audiologists is filing a claim for CPT code 92557, comprehensive audiometry, which includes bilateral testing of pure tone air and bone conduction, speech reception thresholds, speech recognition testing.
 If bone conduction is not performed and 92557 is filed, this is a False Claim.
-In this example, air conduction (92552), speech reception thresholds (92555) and word recognition testing (92556) should be filed.
+In this example, air conduction (92552), and speech reception thresholds and speech recognition testing (92556) should be filed.